Skip to content

 Climate resilience risk wheel

-The climate resilience risks wheel shows the six different risks that could impact the Square Mile and how they could occur.
+The climate resilience risks wheel shows the six different risks that could impact the City Corporation and Square Mile and how they could occur.

 Adaptive Pathways Study PDF (2MB)